-This rule was amended in 2013 to refer to the Procedural Guidelines that apply to bar date orders and to include a link to the Court's website where practitioners may access the governing procedures.
+This rule was amended in 2013 to better refer to the procedures promulgated by General Orders M-386, amended by General Order M-453 Procedural Guidelines that apply to bar date orders and to state in the rule the include a link to the Court's website where practitioners may access the governing procedures.
+These guidelines, which also may be obtained from the Clerk, may be further amended by the Court in the future after giving notice and opportunity for comment as is appropriate.